-There are numerous themes or “general topics” that make up the essence of the stories.
-Often the stories will deal with opposites.
+Often the stories will deal with moral lessons through demonstrating opposites.
 These may include:

 - Being part of a community – the sense of belonging to a social community is important.
 Often based on a history in, and ties to, their local community.
 The ability to see needs in the community and respond to those needs is present.

 - Religion - doing good because it is God’s will.
 The belief that giving is a moral obligation.